ZinkDigital/boson/README.md

 //  This is the Bson encoded to a byte array val validatedByteArray: Array[Byte] = bsonEvent.encode().array()

-//  Expression is a String with a key representing the value wished to be extracted
+//  Expression is a String with a key representing the value to be extracted
-//  followed by a term that in this case "says" that the key represents a BsonArray and
+//  followed by a term that in this case implies that the key represents a BsonArray,
-//  only is needed the first position of the array, the last element is a second key
+//  the last element is a second key that will filter this position looking for it.
-//  that will filter this position looking for it.
-There are more combinations of expressions,
+//  There are more combinations of expressions, further down in this document are tables
-//  further down in this document are tables with possible combinations and outputs. val expression: String = "fridgeReadings.[1].fanVelocity"
+//  with possible combinations and outputs. val expression: String = "fridgeReadings.[1].fanVelocity"

 //  This CompletableFuture has the purpose of allowing asynchronicity.